 Civil Engineering students are challenged to an inter-collegiate competition that includes design, fabrication, and construction of a scaled steel bridge.
-Participating students gain practical experience in structural design, fabrication processes, construction planning, organization, and teamwork.
+Participating students gain practical experience in structural design, fabrication processes, construction planning, organization, project management, and teamwork.

 The rules of the competition simulate a request for proposal that requires a scaled model to demonstrate the efficacy of competing designs.
-Chapter "6 Problem Statement" relates the rules to realistic challenges encountered in bridge design and construction.
+Chapter 6, "Problem Statement," relates the rules to realistic challenges encountered in bridge design and construction.

 Standards for strength, durability, constructability, usability, functionality, and safety reflect the volumes of regulations that govern the design and construction of full-scale bridges.
 Criteria for excellence are represented by the award categories of stiffness, lightness, construction speed, display, efficiency, and economy.
-Competition judges and the Rules Committee take the role of the owner (Department of Transportation) and have the authority to accept and reject entries.
+Competition judges and the Rules Committee take the role of the owner and have the authority to accept and reject entries.

-The safety of competitors, judges, volunteers, and spectators is paramount.
-Risky procedures are prohibited, and bridges that cannot be constructed and tested safely are withdrawn from competition.
+The safety of competitors, judges, host personnel, and spectators is paramount.
+Risky procedures are prohibited.
+Load testing is stopped if collapse is imminent or deflection is excessive.
+Bridges that cannot be constructed safely are withdrawn from competition.
 In addition, the rules identify and penalize construction errors that represent accidents in full-scale construction.